-Applications for the Academic year October 2020- September 2021 open 2nd September, Funding deadlines are as follows:
+Applications for the Academic year October 2023- September 2024 open 15th September, Funding application deadlines are as follows:

-Graduate Funding Competition (all other funders including Gates Cambridge): 3rd December 2019
+Postgraduate Funding Competition (all other funders including Gates Cambridge): 1st December 2022 (now closed)

 IMPORTANT – this included applications from applicants who wish to be considered for Cambridge Trust funding (both inside and outside the EU).

 Please note that ALL supporting documents (references, transcript, CV) must be uploaded within 7 days of the date of applying

 (Applications for Michaelmas 2023 are still being considered, but funding must already be secured, application deadlines available here)